Today you're going to learn all the potential benefits of CBD and CBD oil.

 Although the exact mechanism at play remains to be explored further…

-Different studies have shown that cannabinoids like CBD have anti-tumor activity in breast cancers.
+Different studies show that cannabinoids like CBD have anti-tumor activity in breast cancers.

-For example, a 2011 study found that CBD induced cell death of breast cancer cells, independent of cannabinoid and vanilloid receptor activation.
+A 2011 study found CBD induced cell death of breast cancer cells.
+The effect was observed independent of cannabinoid and vanilloid receptor activation (37).

 24. CBD and Colon Cancer